y4riss/y4riss.github.io/_posts/2023-04-25-pointers-part-0x00.md

 `0x00000001 <=> 00 00 00 01`

-Is the image getting clearer ? let's continue.
+Is the image getting clearer ? let's continue...

 You are most likely using an **intel** / **amd** processor.Both those processors use `Little Endian byte order`.